Eric D. Walrond: Early life and education

 Eric Walrond was born in Georgetown, British Guiana, to a Barbadian mother and a Guyanese father.
-When Eric was aged eight, his father left, and he moved with his mother, Ruth, to live with relatives in Barbados, where he attended St. Stephen's Boys' School, before moving to Panama at the time when the Panama Canal was being constructed.
+When Eric was aged eight, his father left to find work work in the Panama Canal Zone, and he moved with his mother, Ruth, to live with relatives in Barbados, where he attended St. Stephen's Boys' School.
+In 1911, he moved to Colon, Panama at the time when the Panama Canal was being constructed.
 Here Walrond completed his school education and became fluent in Spanish as well as English.
 Following training as a secretary and stenographer, he was employed as a clerk in the Health Department of the Canal Commission at Cristóbal, and as a reporter for the Panama Star-Herald newspaper.
 In 1918 he moved to New York, where he attended Columbia University and was taught by Dorothy Scarborough.
 He was a member of Alpha Phi Alpha fraternity.

 Harlem Renaissance writer

 In New York, Walrond worked at first as hospital secretary, porter, and stenographer.
 His utopian sketch of a united Africa, "A Senator's Memoirs" (1921), won a prize sponsored by Marcus Garvey.
 From 1921 to 1923, Walrond was editor and co-owner of an African-American weekly called the Brooklyn and Long Island Informer.
 He was then hired as associate editor (1923–25) of Negro World, the paper of Garvey's Universal Negro Improvement Association (UNIA).
 He subsequently became a protégé of the National Urban League's director Charles S. Johnson.
 Between 1925 and 1927 he was a contributor to, and business manager of, the Urban League's Opportunity magazine, which had been founded in 1923 to help bring to prominence African-American contributors to the arts and politics of the 1920s.
 He was also a contributor to The Smart Set, The New Republic and Vanity Fair and Negro World.
-Eric Derwent Walrond published his first short story called, “The Palm Porch” this poem goes into description about a Brothel in the Canal Zone, where a merciless plot to take over the land takes place.
-His short stories included "On Being Black" (1922), "On Being a Domestic" (1923), "Miss Kenny's Marriage" (1923), "The Stone Rebounds" (1923), "Vignettes of the Dusk" (1924), "The Black City" (1924), and "City Love" (1927) – the year that Duke Ellington began his career in New York and the Harlem Globetrotters were founded.
+Walrond published his first short story called "The Palm Porch", which describes a brothel in the Canal Zone, where a merciless plot to take over the land unfolds.
+His other short stories included "On Being Black" (1922), "On Being a Domestic" (1923), "Miss Kenny's Marriage" (1923), "The Stone Rebounds" (1923), "Vignettes of the Dusk" (1924), "The Black City" (1924), and "City Love" (1927) – the year that Duke Ellington began his career in New York and the Harlem Globetrotters were founded.
 In two consecutive years (1928 and 1929), Walrond was awarded the Guggenheim Fellowship for Fiction.